jacauc/WinLoginAudit/README.md

 3. Import the MonitorLoginsTask.XML file
 4. Change the task name if necessary
-5. On the "Actions" tab, ensure the parameter of the Powershell action points to the actual location of the edited LoginAudit.ps1 file (your TOKEN and GROUPID should be saved into this file.
+5. On the "Actions" tab, ensure the parameter of the Powershell action points to the actual location of the edited LoginAudit.ps1 file (your TOKEN and GROUPID should already be saved into this file.)
 6. On the "General" tab, click on "Change User or Group" and select a local administrative user.
 7. Click OK and type the correct password for aforementioned user.

-NOTE: The scheduled task is created to filter out 4624 events as follows, since a successful execution of the scheduled task itself, will generate an event in the log, thus, without the filter, the task will enter into and endless loop.
+NOTE: The scheduled task is created to filter out 4624 and 4625 events as follows, since a successful execution of the scheduled task itself, will generate an event in the log, thus, without the filter, the task will enter into and endless loop.
 ```
 <QueryList>
   <Query Id="0" Path="Security">